 Humans are social species who have reciprocity baked into their psyche.
 Most people want to contribute to their society because doing so raises them in the eyes of others, thereby raising their self-esteem.
 A society in which members contribute to each other survives and thrives, benefitting each member.
 It increases the cohesiveness of the group. …

-It makes sense to dislike someone when they’ve done something wrong to you.
+It makes sense to dislike someone when they’ve harmed or wronged you.
 But why would you dislike someone who hasn’t wronged you in any way?
 You know you have no reason to hate them, but still do.
 What’s going on?
-The first thing to know about this phenomenon is that there’s no such thing …
+The first thing to know about this phenomenon is that there’s no such thing as …

 At first glance, the psychology behind interrupting seems simple: A speaker is saying something and is cut off by someone else who goes on to express their own thing, leaving the former embittered.
 But there’s much more to interruptions than that.
 To begin, let’s talk about what constitutes an interruption.
 An interruption in conversation occurs …